The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Conclusions and Conjectures

-As stated above, the programs used for our plots are executed by adapting the 13950 consecutive Laplacian eigenvalues associated to $\PSL_{2}(\mathcal{O})$\footnote{Laaksonen clarified that the computations of spectral exponential sums are somewhat robust.
-In other words, the number of eigenvalues or their precision has no significant impact in two dimensions.}.
-We note that the corresponding spectral parameters satisfy $t_{j} \leqslant 140$.
-For the modular group $\PSL_{2}(\Z)$, we can apply 53000 eigenvalues for the computation, whereas for the Picard group the number of eigenvalues so far calculated is much less.
-I thank Holger Then for letting me know the reason for this matter is that his CPU time required to calculate the consecutive spectral parameters up to $T$ scales with the sixth power in $T$.
+The programs for our plots adapt the 13950 consecutive Laplacian eigenvalues associated to $\Gamma = \PSL_{2}(\mathcal{O})$\footnote{Laaksonen~\cite[Appendix]{PetridisRisager2017} clarifies that computations of spectral exponential sums are robust.
+In other words, the number of eigenvalues and their precision have no significant impact in two dimensions.}.
+The corresponding spectral parameters satisfy $t_{j} \leq 140$.
+For $\Gamma = \PSL_{2}(\Z)$, we could apply the 53000 consecutive eigenvalues, while in our case the number of eigenvalues hitherto computed is much less.

-Let us start with considering the order of magnitude of $\Pi_{j}(T, X) \ (j = 1, 2)$ in terms of $T$.
-In Fig.~\ref{two-different-normalisations}, we plotted the different normalisation of $\Pi_{j}(T, X)$, where we are fixing $X = 46.97$ as $T$ tends to infinity (the value 46.97 is one of the norms of primitive hyperbolic and loxodromic elements).
-Figure~\ref{two-different-normalisations} immediately reveals that $\Pi_{j}(T, X)$ would have the order of magnitude $T$.
+We start with considering the order of magnitude of $\Pi_{j}(T, X) \ (j = 1, 2)$ in terms of $T$.
+In Fig.~\ref{two-different-normalisations}, we plot two different normalisations of $\Pi_{j}(T, X)$, where we fix $X = 46.97$ as $T$~tends to infinity (the value 46.97 is one of the norms of primitive hyperbolic and loxodromic elements).
+Figure~\ref{two-different-normalisations} demonstrates that $\Pi_{j}(T, X)$ would have the order of magnitude of $T$.

-\begin{remark} The method of calculating the norms in three dimensions is almost the same as in two dimensions (see~\cite{Chinen2001}), but we must take the fact into account that we are working over $\C$.
-Since $\PSL_{2}(\Z) \subset \PSL_{2}(\mathcal{O})$, all the norms in two dimensions ought to appear in the three dimensional setting as well (along with additional norms corresponding to loxodromic elements). \end{remark}